The 7 Best Places to Take Your Campervan in the UK

 3. The Chiltern Hills, England

-For those wanting what could only be described as the “picture perfect” English landscape, the Chiltern Hills offer this in abundance.
-From market towns, to cycleways, bluebell woods, mills and local producers, there is something for everyone.
+For those wanting a “picture perfect” English escape, the Chiltern Hills are just what you’re looking for.
+With quaint market towns, cycleways, bluebell woods, mills, and fresh local produce, there’s something for everyone.

 Where Should I Stay?

-Orchard View Farm is a rare breed’s farm situated near Princes Risborough.
-Whilst there’s no electric hook-up, there is an on-site café and shop, including a butcher, offering fresh farm produce and hot meals.
+Orchard View Farm is a family-run farm situated near Princes Risborough.
+While there’s no electric hook-up, there is an on-site café and shop, including a butcher, offering fresh farm produce and hot meals.

-There are seven grass touring pitches, which have a grid surface above the grass for easy manoeuvring.
-You can also partake in the bushcraft course offered on-site; and, if you’re a fan of detective drama series ‘Midsomer Murders’, location spotting is aplenty in the surrounding areas.
+The farm offers grass touring pitches, which have a grid surface above the grass for easy manoeuvring.
+If you want something to do, you can also take part in the bushcraft course offered onsite.

 What Is There to Do?

-Explore the infamous Hell Fire Caves in West Wycombe or head to Bletchley Park to learn about the history of modern-day computing.
-Visit the old town of Aylesbury to explore the pokey side streets.
+Head over to the infamous Hell Fire Caves in West Wycombe, or visit Bletchley Park to learn about the history behind modern-day computing.
+Alternatively, you can visit the old town of Aylesbury to explore the pokey side streets.

-There’s walking and cycling on offer as well, and in springtime, an abundance of bluebell woods to see.
-You can scale hilly landscapes, or wander in their shadows, never too far from a traditional farming village.
+There are also walking and cycling opportunities on offer, and during Spring, an abundance of pretty bluebell woods to see.
+You can hike the hilly landscapes or wander in their shadows, never too far from a traditional farming village.

 Who Should Go?